Rcdog/Rcdog/README.md

 - 👀 I’m interested in web stuff
 - 🌱 I’m currently learning git bash html/css php
 - 💞️ I’m looking to collaborate on nothing for now
-- 📫 How to reach me you don't
+- 📫 How to reach me

 <!---
 Rcdog/Rcdog is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.